 By the second week of the term, students will need to purchase the proper PPE (personal protective equipment) required for the term.
 Required PPE includes: Welding hood, leathers or welding jacket, gauntlet gloves, safety glasses (clear and shade 5), and leather boots (steel toe is preferred).

 The AAS Welding is an American Welding Society (AWS) entry-level welding certified program.
 Successfully completing the AWS portion of each welding course also qualifies the student for a Certificate of Completion from the AWS as an entry-level welder – a nationally recognized certificate.

-Students must complete a minimum of 90 credit hours with a minimum Grade Point Average (GPA) of 2.0 or better.
-All courses in this program must be completed with a ‘C’ or better.
+Students must complete a minimum of 90 credit hours with a cumulative Grade Point Average (GPA) of 2.0 or better.
+All courses in this program must be completed with a grade of ‘C’ or better.
 Twenty-four (24) credits must be completed at Southwestern before the AAS Welding degree is awarded.

 Complete the graduation application process one term prior to the term of completion (e.g., spring term graduates must apply during winter term).

 Students are required to take the following courses prior to the program courses, depending on students' college placement information.
 See advisor for details: